How Helm Inc. Eliminated Thousands of Spreadsheets to Transform their Business

 - Sales Admin

 Each month, sales administrators log hundreds of activities in 15 to 60-minute increments.
 Each transaction rolls up to one of 35 client purchase orders to provide up-to-the-minute purchase order balances, and revenue reporting.

 - Print-on-Demand Forecasting

 This app uses 12 months of historical item usage data in Quickbase to forecast demand for 2,800 different print-on-demand items in 60-day increments.

 Citizen Developers Deliver Their Own Solutions

-The mission was to empower business users while reducing the pressure on IT.
-With Quick Base, Helm empowers "citizen developers" to build, customize, and connect applications without any coding or database skills.
+The mission was also to empower business users while reducing the pressure on IT.
+With Quickbase, Helm empowers "citizen developers" to build, customize, and connect applications without any coding or database skills.

 "It's not practical to go to IT with a scope document every time we need a solution.
-This is where Quick Base and the low-code rapid app development mentality has served us so well," says John Romano, VP of Fulfillment.
+This is where Quickbase and the low-code rapid app development mentality has served us so well," said John Romano, Vice President of Fulfillment.